awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_secure_spring_app/Readme.md

 + **WriteExcel** - Uses the Java Excel API to dynamically create a report (this does not use AWS Java APIs).

 #### SendMessage class
 The **SendMessage** class uses the SES Java V2 API to send an email message with an attachment (the Excel document) to an email recipient.

-**Note**: An email address that you send an email message to must be verified.
+An email address that you send an email message to must be verified.
 For information, see [Verifying an Email Address](https://docs.aws.amazon.com/ses/latest/DeveloperGuide//verify-email-addresses-procedure.html).

 The following Java code reprents the **SendMessage** class.
 Notice that an **EnvironmentVariableCredentialsProvider** is used.
 This is because this code is deployed to the AWS Elastic Beanstalk.
 As a result, you need to use a credential provider that can be used on this platform.
 You can setup environment variables on the Elastic Beanstalk to reflect your AWS credentials.